 If you indicate on the Statement of Intention that you wish to reject the lease, you are letting the creditor know that you don’t intend to continue paying on it.
 Your creditor might file a motion asking the court to lift the automatic stay or wait for the automatic stay to expire and then repossess the car.
 If you reject the lease, you will not be held responsible for any further installment payments or fees such as those for mileage or damage.

 When rejecting a car lease might be a good idea.
 If you are having trouble keeping up with your lease payments or have high mileage or damage that will result in fees at the end of the lease, rejecting the lease might be a good option for you since you can turn the car in without further payments or liability.

 Some creditors treat lease assumptions differently, so it is a good idea to consult with a local bankruptcy attorney who can explain all of the options under your circumstances.

-For example, some creditors might be satisfied with an SOI that indicates that you wish to assume a lease, while others might ask you to sign another form they’ve created, stating that you wish to assume the lease.
-This form does not get filed with the bankruptcy court, but the creditor retains it as additional evidence of your intent to assume the lease.
+For example, some creditors might be satisfied with a Statement of Intention that indicates that you wish to assume a lease, while others might ask you to sign another form they’ve created, stating that you wish to assume the lease.
+This form doesn’t get filed with the bankruptcy court, but the creditor retains it as additional evidence of your intent to assume the lease.

-If you are considering Chapter 7 bankruptcy and you lease a vehicle, it is important to decide whether you are able to afford the payments and wish to continue with the lease, or whether you wish to return the car to the dealer -- then make sure your actions agree with what you indicate on the Statement of Intention.
+If you are considering Chapter 7 bankruptcy and you lease a vehicle, it is important to decide whether you can afford the payments or whether you should return the car to the dealer—then make sure your actions match what you indicate on the Statement of Intention.